Dr. Wagner: Early Career (1961-1966)

-After training for several years Velasco finally felt that González was ready and arranged for him to make his wrestling debut on July 16, 1961.
+After training for several years Velasco finally felt that González was ready and arranged for him to make his professional wrestling debut on July 16, 1961.
 Initially he worked under a mask as Centella Negra (Spanish for "Black Lightning Spark") and would team with Torbellino Negro ("Black Tornado").
 In their debut match they lost to the team of Pancho Ramírez and Monje Loco.
-After wrestling from under a year González came into contact with Elías Simón, who was one of the main wrestling promoters in the North of Mexico at the time.
+After wrestling from under a year González came into contact with Elías Simón, who was one of the main professional wrestling promoters in the North of Mexico at the time.
 Simón suggested that González needed a new ring identity and suggested "El Hijo del Médico Asesino", a storyline son of recently deceased Médico Asesino.
 González liked the idea of a "Doctor" character but wanted to build his own identity and not live off the name of someone else.
 After giving it some thought González came up with the name "Dr. Wagner", inspired by the German composer Richard Wagner, and his new ring identity was born.
 He adopted a white mask, white trunks and boots to go with the Doctor character and made his debut as a Rudo (bad guy or Heel) defeating Rubén Juárez in the main event.
 Dr. Wagner quickly earned the nickname "El Galeno del Mal" ("The Doctor of Evil") for his brutal style of wrestling and his cheating ways.
 By 1965 Dr. Wagner was contracted by Mexico's largest promotion Empresa Mexicana de Lucha Libre (EMLL) and worked regularly in Mexico City.
 Dr. Wagner's position as a main eventer was established when he defeated Raúl Reyes in a Luchas de Apuesta (bet match), mask vs. hair match on July 17, 1966, forcing Reyes to have his head shaved bald after the match.